FRAUD AND EXTORTION

 On June 15, 2023, I arrived in Moroni, Comoros by air.
 The city is 18 km from the airport.
 I had read that cheap share taxis were often available on the road outside the airport.
 A taxi at the airport wanted 20€ but quickly came down to 10€.
 I walked out to the highway to get a share taxi.
 I was picked up in 2 minutes.

 This was the craziest taxi ride of my life.
 There were 6 Muslim women in the car ranging from 30 to 60 – 3 in the back, 2 in the second row and one in the front.
 I got in the second row next to a heavy woman about 30.
 She started to stare at me.
 I laughed.
 The front passenger started to stroke my right leg.
 The one next to me put her hand on my crotch and started working my genitals.
 The one in front held up 6,000 CF (about $13) saying that I could have her for that.
 The older lady in the second row started to make masturbation motions.
 The one on my crotch didn’t stop and I made no protest.
 How far could this go?
 The whole car was laughing uproariously all the time.
 To see how crazy it could get, I fondled her breast.
 She stroked my hair and made kissing motions (although we never kissed).
-I put my hand inside her long cloak and bra and was stimulating her nipple.
+I put my hand inside her long cloak and bra.
 18 km is a long way to go.
 They eventually drove right to my hotel.
 I had lost the 10€ bill and paid US$5.
 That was the end of it.
 Crazy.

 THEFT